AviatrixSystems/Docs/HowTos/edge-2.0-workflow.rst

 |edge-active-standby|

 ..
 Important::
     *  The Active-Standby Preemptive setting is per site or location and is decided when you create the first Edge Gateway for that site.
 You cannot choose a different setting when you add more Edge Gateways to that site.
-For more information about preemptive and non-preemptive active-standby modes, see `Active-Standby`_.
+For more information about preemptive and non-preemptive Active-Standby modes, see `Active-Standby`_.

 Transitive Routing
 ==================

 The Transitive Routing feature allows an Edge Gateway to forward routes between multiple Transit Gateways that are connected to it.
-In Edge 2.0, you have the option to enable or disable Transitive Routing for an Edge Gateway; it is disabled by default.
+In Aviatrix Secure Edge, you have the option to enable or disable Transitive Routing for an Edge Gateway; it is disabled by default.

 |edge-transitive-routing|